 that we cannot consistently pick winners.

-Why Equally Weight a Portfolio?
+Why Equally Weight?

 If you could consistently pick winners it would be settled science that market-cap weighted portfolios outperform equally-weighted portfolios.